-"Tamperproof" screws are used by manufacturers to prevent consumers from opening things they shouldn't.
+“Tamperproof” screws are used by manufacturers to prevent consumers from opening things they shouldn't.
 The usual strategy for creating such screws is to add a post in the center of the recess in the screw head, and a central hole in the driver.
 The post prevents the ordinary driver from entering the recess.
 The TT Torx screws are an example of such a system.
-However, today anyone can buy drivers to fit such security screws, often in the local hardware store, if not on the web.
+However, today anyone can buy drivers to fit such security screws, on the web, if not in the local hardware store.
 They are thus not as tamperproof as originally intended.

 Torx Plus tackles the weak point in this situation by restricting the sale of the driver bits to equipment manufacturers and their authorized repair services.
 Those who can produce the necessary credentials can purchase tamper-resistant Torx Plus bits from www.wihatools.com.
 The identifier is IPR.
 They come in sizes IPR-8, IPR-10, IPR-15, IPR-20, IPR-25, IPR-27, IPR-30 and IPR-40 (fasteners from M2.5 to M25; #3 to 1 inch).